atedja/yas/README.markdown

 * `type(T)`

   Sets the type of this key.
 Will perform type check if specified.
+Can be nested if type is a YAS::Schema!

 * `auto_convert`